Radai/dnd5tools/README.md

 It'll get cleaned up one day, but the funcitonality is growing.

 Used primarily for my players and I to communicate and double-check RAW (rules as written) for powers/spells/items/etc.

+The XML data provided is retrieved from ceryliae's repo over at https://github.com/ceryliae/DnDAppFiles of which I've only contributed the Blood Hunter info.
+Help if you can!
+Especially with all the new stuff coming out soon!